-(1) All elected officials in this state, including, but not limited to, all persons elected statewide, all county elected officials, municipal elected officials in municipalities which have, by ordinance, opted to be covered by the disclosure provisions, all members of the several county or district boards of education and all county or district school board superintendents;

-- (2) All members of state boards, commissions and agencies appointed by the governor; and - (3) Secretaries of departments, commissioners, deputy commissioners, assistant commissioners, directors, deputy directors, assistant directors, department heads, deputy department heads and assistant department heads.
+- (1) All elected officials in this state, including, but not limited to, all persons elected statewide, all county elected officials, municipal elected officials in municipalities which have, by ordinance, opted to be covered by the disclosure provisions, all members of the several county or district boards of education and all county or district school board superintendents; - (2) All members of state boards, commissions and agencies appointed by the governor; and - (3) [Executive department Cabinet] Secretaries of departments, commissioners, deputy commissioners, assistant commissioners, directors, deputy directors, assistant directors, department heads, deputy department heads and assistant department heads.

 Financial Disclosure Statements include a category, number 12, entitled "Gifts."
-In that category, a filer must disclose all gifts which he or she has received, including meals and beverages which have a total value of more than \$100, from a person, business or organization which has a direct and immediate interest in a governmental activity over which he or she has control.
-(Note that gifts from registered lobbyists must be reported by lobbyists on their Lobbyist Activity Reporting forms.)
+In that category, a filer must disclose all gifts which he or she has received, including meals and beverages which have a total value of more than \$100, from a person, business or organization which has a direct and immediate interest in a governmental activity over which he or she has control unless the gift is required to be reported by a registered lobbyist.
+(Note that gifts from registered lobbyists must be reported by lobbyists on their Lobbyist Activity Reports.)